Kieseritzky Gambit

-Following Black's attempt to hold the sacrificed pawn by 3...g5, White reacts by immediately undermining the pawn chain.
-It is one of the main lines of the King's Gambit after 3...g5, and its overall assessment is still unclear but approximately equal.
+This is the main line of the Classical Variation (3...g5) and one of the main lines of the King's Gambit in general.
+After Black attempts to establish defense of the pawn on f4, White reacts by immediately undermining the pawn chain with 4.h4, where Black has little choice but to play 4...g4.
+The gambit's overall assessment is still unclear but approximately equal.
+Boris Spassky used it to defeat Bobby Fischer in 1960, leading Fischer to develop the Fischer Defense (3...d6).

 The Encyclopaedia of Chess Openings classifies the Kieseritzky Gambit under code C39.
 C39 is also the code for the Allgaier Gambit, in which White plays 5.Ng5?!, sacrificing the knight for an attack after 5...h6 6.Nxf7 Kxf7.
-The Allgaier Gambit is considered dubious by modern theory.
+The Allgaier Gambit is considered dubious.

 History

 The opening now known as the Kieseritzky Gambit was first described by Polerio in the late 16th century.
 Greco also included a game with this opening in his 1620 collection.
 It was also analyzed by Salvio (1604) and Philidor (1749).
 In the first edition of the Handbuch in 1843, 5.Ne5 was considered under the heading of the Allgaier Gambit, but the editors noted that Kieseritzky had contributed significantly to the theory of 5.Ne5, which they advocated as superior to 5.Ng5 (an opinion shared by almost all subsequent analysts).
 The corresponding chapter in the second edition of the Handbuch in 1852 was headed "Allgaier and Kieseritzky's Gambit".
 Subsequently the name Kieseritzky Gambit came into general use for 5.Ne5, Allgaier Gambit being used exclusively for 5.Ng5.